 Renew a LetsEncrypt Certificate

-This command will automatically renew a previously established LetsEncrypt certificate.
-This should be run at least every 3 months to prevent your certificates from expiring.
+This command will manually renew a previously established LetsEncrypt certificate.